A wine taster is assessing the quality of a glass of red wine using wine terms organized into an evaluation form.

 2 – Dry vs. Off-Dry vs. Sweet

-Misuse: The term “dry” is often misused because many wine tasters do not realize it is used to describe a wine’s low level of perceivable sweetness.
-The term is frequently confused with “body” or “tannins” and is incorrectly used to describe bold wines with full body and pronounced tannins.
+Misuse: The term “dry” is often misused wine term because many wine tasters do not realize it is used to describe a wine’s low level of perceivable sweetness.
+The term is frequently confused with two other tricky wine terms, “body” and “tannins,” and is incorrectly used to describe bold wines with full body and pronounced tannins.
 This confusion is easy to understand since most full-bodied wines with strong tannin profiles tend to be dry rather than sweet—but not all!

 3 – Tannins